kymatio/kymatio/README.md

 ### Building the documentation from source.
 The documentation can also be found in the `doc/` subfolder of the GitHub repository.
-To build the documentation locally, please run
+To build the documentation locally, please clone this repository and run

 ```
 pip install -r requirements_optional.txt